peterisza/temu-garden-lights-hack/README.md

 There must be a 2ms pause between frames.

 ### The controller
 The controller is a DIN rail mounted USB HID device with a cheap STM32C071 mcu.
 It can be used with a Raspberry Pi + node.js or python without a driver.
 It can handle two bus lines with 30 lamps each.
-Build it or use it at your own risk only.
+Build/use it at your own risk only.

 <img src="controller.jpg" alt="Steps" />